-Zach Davis, an alumnus in the School of Business and Leadership, received an MBA in Sustainable Enterprise (Green MBA) in 2009.
+Zach Davis, an alumnus in the School of Business and Leadership, received an MBA in Sustainable Enterprise in 2009.
 For his Capstone project he wrote a business plan for an organic ice cream shop in Santa Cruz, California.
 Once he graduated, he opened that very ice cream shop, The Penny Ice Creamery, which soon became famous due to great organic ice cream and a viral YouTube video that reached even the White House.

 Zack Davis with President Obama and the First Lady.

 When Zach Davis was creating his Capstone business plan before graduating from Dominican’s GreenMBA program in 2009, it did not include a YouTube video, a telephone call from Vice President Joseph Biden and an invitation to the White House.